charles-marchee/charles-marchee/README.md

 #### Software Developer
 ![Software Developer](https://images.pond5.com/blue-programming-code-background-abstract-footage-090894338_prevstill.jpeg)

-I am german software developer experienced in a handfull of framworks like .NET Framwork and the building of applications ranging from mobile and web to windows based applications, both CLI and UI based.
+I am german software developer experienced in a handfull of framworks like .NET Framework and the building of applications ranging from mobile and web to windows based applications, both CLI and UI based.

 Skills: Python / REACT / JS / HTML / CSS / C# / Dart

 - 🔭 I’m currently working on my new portfolio website.
-- 🌱 I’m currently learning web development in more detail.
+- 🌱 I’m currently learning web development in more detail both with Vanilla and React.js.
 - 💬 Ask me about anything you would like to about my projects.
 - 📫 How to reach me: charles.marchee@protonmail.com